-Single beam echosounder systems (SBES) transmit a pulse of sound formed into a coherent beam (i.e., beamforming), often conical in shape (much like a flashlight beam), and upon reception, the entire beam is used to measure volume scattering.
-This is the fundamental function of water column sonars, and every echosounder, from the fish finders on recreational boats to depth sounders on commercial vessels, has this capability.
+SBES transmit a pulse of sound formed into a coherent beam (i.e., beamforming), often conical in shape (much like a flashlight beam), and upon reception, the entire beam is used to measure volume scattering.
+This is the fundamental function of water column sonars, and every echosounder, from the fish finders on recreational boats to depth sounders on commercial vessels, has SBES capability.
 In addition, some echosounders separate the beam into two, three, or four sectors.
-A two-sector system is called a "dual beam," and three or four-sector systems are called "split-beam" systems (Figure 4.2), where sometimes a splitbeam is called split-aperture.
+A two-sector system is called "dual beam," and three or four-sector systems are called "split-beam" systems (Figure 4.2), although a split-beam is also called split-aperture.
 These are all "single beams," and the sampling volume is based on the total beamwidth (Figure 4.2).